keiton-lab/pygame_snake_game/README.md

 <br />

 **
-One of the snake game tutorials inspried me and I recommend to try out: https://www.youtube.com/watch?v=QFvqStqPCRU&ab_channel=ClearCode
+One of the snake game tutorials that inspried me and I recommend to try out and develop upon: https://www.youtube.com/watch?v=QFvqStqPCRU&ab_channel=ClearCode